Feb 3, 20233 min read

 This is a big deal, folks.
 It shows that an electrical appliance is WINNING the race against a fossil-fuel based counterpart.
 Every time a household chooses to electrify another aspect of their life, Saul Griffith sheds a salty, Aussie tear and we get one step closer to a #rewiredamerica.

 Heat pumps are also growing on a global scale.
-In Finland, nearly 200K heat pumps were sold in 2022, a market growth of over 50%.
-Germany saw similar growth with an increase in sales of over 53%.
+In Finland, nearly 200K heat pumps were sold in 2022, a market growth of over 50 percent.
+Germany saw similar growth with an increase in sales of over 53 percent.
 Both these countries get cold, real cold.
 This is important because we still see news stories that claim that these machines do not work in colder climates.
 Not true.
 Heat pumps operate in all climates, helping all households emit less in the process.
-Carbon Switch gives a great rundown of the best cold climate heat pumps.
+Carbon Switch gives a great rundown of the best cold-climate heat pumps.

 When we say “heat pump,” we are often talking about the miracle machine that can replace a home heating and air conditioning system.
 However, there is a family of heat pumps that can perform other functions in your electrified future.